jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/guide_configuration.rst

     :depth: 1
     :local:

-The following example shows how to pass options into an Amazon S3 client constructor.
+The following example shows how to pass options into an |S3| client constructor.

 .. code-block:: php